techotaku39/AutoUpdateHosts/README.md

 ## Advantage
 1. Light
-2. Can add your hosts
+2. Can add your own hosts

 ## Uasge
 1. Turn off Read Only of hosts